grubaughlab/powassan-genomics/README.md

 Ticks were collected at different locations by colleagues at the Connecticut Agricultural Experiment Station and the Maine Medical Center Research Institute.
 Metadata and sequencing statistics can be found [here](https://docs.google.com/spreadsheets/d/1vPY7roZUkjlYLiJvrNX6X5KLFuoD-c_5LbVUiRM02KQ/edit?usp=sharing).

 ## Sequencing
+### Sequencing platform
 * Library construction was performed using a [metagenomics approach](https://docs.google.com/document/d/1Tm-fABgAUdCHuBHnyW9az5tbEcoQW7AzjXeIdduDy-I/edit), without DNAse treatment.
 * Sequencing was performed on the NovaSeq, paired-end 150.

 ### Alignments
+* Geneious Prime was used to process sequence data.
 * PCR duplicates were removed using dedupe duplicates remover.
-* Sequences mapped to reference sequence using bowtie2 at high sensitivity.
+* Sequences were mapped to reference sequence using bowtie2 at high sensitivity.

 ### Consensus genomes
 * Created using a 75% treshold and at least 10X coverage